 - That once landed, Earhart taxied to the atoll's highest point to prevent the radio transmitter from getting wet.
 On "tail draggers" the fuselage's lower back end - where the transmitter was located - was within high tide reach.
 Once wet, it would not work again.

-- Further, that after flying "north and south on the line" at the end of a 2400 mile flight, you must believe adequate fuel was available for their radio to send and receive radio signals for the next five days with the right engine running the entire time.
+- Further, that after flying "north and south on the line" at the end of a 2400 mile flight, you must believe adequate fuel was available for their radio to send and receive radio signals for the next five days with the engine running the entire time to listen.

 - Now you must believe smashed objects and ripped metal support a safe landing, and that they further support TIGHAR's claims about subsequent human behavior.
 If you do not believe each point, the Castaways theory fails.